Meeting in a Polygon by Anonymous Oblivious Robots: Introduction

 To the best of our knowledge, only two papers deal with this problem.
 In~\cite{item1}, a definition of computation is not explicitly given, but it is said that a certain point is not computable, in the sense that its coordinates cannot be computed with basic arithmetic operations and extractions of roots of any degree.
 In~\cite{circle}, computation is explicitly defined in terms of algebraic functions, although all that is actually needed is the ability to construct regular polygons, as well as all points that can be geometrically obtained with compass and straightedge.

 Interestingly, solutions to geometric problems have been proposed that involve functions whose computability (in an intuitive sense) is unclear.
 An example is in~\cite{pelc2}, where the Rendezvous point computed by one of the algorithms is either the central vertex or the midpoint of the central segment of the medial axis of a polygon.
 Since the central segment of the medial axis could be any parabolic arc, its midpoint is a transcendental function of the polygon's vertices.
-As such, it is not constructible with compass and straight edge.
+As such, it is not constructible with compass and straightedge~\cite{kaza}.
 It turns out that this is not a real problem for that particular algorithm, because the robots can easily agree on an endpoint of the aforementioned parabolic arc or on the parabola's vertex, instead of its midpoint.
 Still, it is interesting to observe that the notion of computability emerging from~\cite{pelc2} is more ``comprehensive'' than the one of~\cite{circle}.

 Another contribution of this paper is a formal definition of the concept of computability for mobile robots (see the beginning of Section~\ref{s:4.2}).
-Accordingly, all of our geometric constructions can be performed with a compass.
+Accordingly, all of our geometric constructions can be performed with a compass and a straightedge.